 I don’t know anything about construction.
 Is training provided?

-Experts will be available on site to assist you if you are not comfortable performing a certain task.
-Tasks can range anywhere from clean-ups, construction, painting, electrical, plumbing, finishing and survey research.
+Experts will be available on-site if you are uncomfortable performing a specific task.
+Tasks include clean-ups, construction, painting, electrical, plumbing, finishing,g and survey research.

 Will food be provided?